 Our aim is to keep clients fully informed of the latest developments within global markets as well as providing articles on personal finance, investments, pensions and tax planning.

-To go straight to Our Articles, to view our Independent News Magazine, or to simply read about what’s happening at Kellands, check out the sections on the left.
+As well as Our Articles, you can check out our Independent News Magazine, or simply read about what's happening at Kellands.

 November 23, 2017

 Yesterday’s budget came and went with no changes to the main tax reliefs and allowances.
 This is almost unprecedented and represents good news for investors after years of governments tinkering with the rules.

 November 5, 2017

 The raising of the Bank Rate to 0.5% last Thursday was the first interest rate rise in over 10 years.
 So has the tide turned, will interest rates now continue to go up – and if so, what impact will higher rates have on investor’s portfolios?